addyosmani/backbone-fundamentals/chapters/03-internals.md

 console.log(todo2.get('completed')); // true
 ```

-If you need to read or clone all of a model's data attributes use its `toJSON` method.
-Despite the name it doesn't return a JSON string but a copy of the attributes as an object. ("toJSON" is part of the JSON.stringify specification.
-Passing an object with a toJSON method makes it stringify the return value of that method instead of the object itself.)
+If you need to read or clone all of a model's data attributes, use its `toJSON()` method.
+This method returns a copy of the attributes as an object (not a JSON string despite its name). (`toJSON()` is part of the JSON.stringify specification - when passed an object with a `toJSON()` method it stringifies the return value of that method instead of the original object.
+The examples above used this feature when they used JSON.stringify to log model instances.)

 ```javascript
 var Todo = Backbone.Model.extend({